call +44 (0)1273 622272

 Click on the “Browse” button next to the “Default local directory:” field, and select your local folder

-6. Select “Connect”.
-FileZilla will now connect to your webapace via FTP (you’ll see it talking to your server in the top window pane) and once connected you should see something this (click for larger image):
+6. Select "Connect".
+FileZilla will now connect to your webspace via FTP (you'll see it talking to your server in the top window pane) and once connected you should see something this (click for larger image):

-If FileZilla won’t connect – check your settings again in the Site Manager – if you’re un-sure, double check with your ISP.
+If FileZilla won't connect - check your settings again in the Site Manager - if you're unsure, double check with your ISP.

 On the left-hand pane you will see your local files and folders.